Krato/Krato/README.md

-### Hi people 👋

-🔭  I'm currently working as a freelancer.
+### Hi people!
+I'm currently working as a freelancer.

 Do you have some idea and no way to reproduce it?
 Let's talk!